-Tab / pane Description General Here you can select whether to turn on tooltips information.
+General Here you can select whether to turn General Here you can select whether to turn on tooltips information.
 If "Tooltips enabled" is selected, then a small text box will appear when you hold the cursor still above some buttons or other items.
 Here you can also select which language that will be used in the program, and change the appearance of the program ("Look and feel").
 In the "Database directory" field, specify in which directory the Thermo-Calc database directory called "data" can be found.
 Note that you are not supposed to specify the path to where the database files can be found (that is, in the "data" directory), but the path to the directory that contains the "data" directory.
 Adjust the "Log Level" slide bar to get more or less information presented in the "Event Log" window.
 Default appearance Here you can specify the default name, buffer size, fonts and colours that are used for new Console windows.
 You can also set the default directory where log files and workspace files are saved.
 To change the name, buffer size, fonts and colours for a specific Console window, right-click on the label for that particular Console and select "Properties" from the pop-up menu.
 Console Mode>Plotting Here you can change the default settings for any diagrams that will be plotted.
+When you make a new plot, it will be configured according to these settings.
+Existing plots are not affected by changes in these default settings.
 Note that these settings are shared with the Thermo-Calc Graphical mode.
 Any changes you make here will also apply to the default settings on the Graphical Mode>Activities>Plotting tab in the "Options" window (and vice versa).

-You can also change the settings for plotting locally for a certain plot in the Console Results window, by right-clicking on the plot and selecting "Properties" from the pop- up menu.
+You can change the settings for individual plots that already exists in the Console Results window, by right-clicking the plot and selecting "Properties" from the pop-up menu.
 In addition, the colour, stroke (solid/dashed/dotted/dash_dot) and line width of a particular series of lines in a plot can be changed by double-clicking on one of the lines in that series.

-2.5 Database checker
+2.6 Database checker